 Possibly one of the most important bits of advice for our pet safety tips for Halloween is surrounding all the delicious treats that surround the season because chocolate, especially dark chocolate is very harmful to dogs.
-Make sure all sweets are well out of the way for your pet so they stay safe.
+Make sure all sweets are well out of the way for your animals so they stay safe.
 Sweet wrappers can also cause blockages in an animal’s digestive system, so make sure you put them in the bin.
-If you don’t want your pet to feel left out, getting them a special pet safe snack for them to enjoy on the night will include them in the celebrations.
+If you don’t want your pal to feel left out, getting them a special pet-safe snack for them to enjoy on the night will include them in the celebrations.
 Explain to children why they shouldn’t share their haul with the pets.

 Keep pumpkins out of reach

-Most Halloween pumpkins will be lit up with a candle, and a little nudge from your pet could start a fire and cause disaster.
-As for the vegetable itself, eating it can cause gastric upset and blockages, so it’s best to keep it out the way.
+Most Halloween pumpkins will be lit up with a candle, and a little nudge from your companion could start a fire and cause disaster.
+As for the vegetable itself, eating it can cause gastric upset and blockages, so it’s best to keep it out of the way.

-Another top 10 pet safety tips for Halloween is to ensure your dog or cat is wearing an ID tag and their microchip details are up to date.
-Should the worst happen and your pet runs off, you want to make sure you get them back so check this before Halloween.
+Another top 10 pet safety tips for Halloween is to ensure your dog or cat is wearing an ID tag and that their microchip details are up to date.
+Should the worst happen and your dog or cat run off, you want to make sure you get them back so check this before Halloween.
 Read this blog on what to do if your pet goes missing.

-Keep dogs at home if you want to go trick or treating
+Keep your dog at home if you want to go trick or treating